-Colorful and light, nothing beats serving this salad as a refreshing side dish at a summertime meal.
-This dish is best served cold within a few hours of stirring all of the ingredients together, but let’s be honest… anyone would happily eat the leftovers the next day!
+Colorful and light, nothing beats this salad as a refreshing side dish at a summertime meal.
+Best served cold within a few hours of stirring all of the ingredients together, I bet anyone would happily eat the leftovers the next day!

 For the Croutons

-- 1/2 loaf of sourdough bread, cut into 1” cubes
+- 1/2 loaf of sourdough bread, cut into 1-inch cubes

 - 1 Tbsp. extra virgin olive oil